EtienneLnr/TimeFlow/README.md

 - data folder: Contains a small subpart of the Electricity dataset specifically prepared for classical imputation and forecasting experiments.
 - experiments folder: Includes the necessary files for training the models and performing inference for both imputation and forecasting tasks.
-- save_models folder: Serves as a storage location for saving the trained models once they have been trained.
+- save_models folder: Serves as a storage location for saving the trained models.
 - src folder: Contains the network architecture and the metalearning procedure required for the experiments.

 ## How to run the experiments